16 website metrics to track for growth

 How to Analyze Revenue Attribution

 Attribution modeling lets you measure what channels and assets are creating sales opportunities.
-This will offer hard evidence that your marketing team and organization as a whole needs to invest in and amplify similar resources in the future.
+It’s a way of getting hard evidence on which marketing channels to invest in further to amplify business results and sales.

-Christina Kay, Vice President of Marketing at ResellerRatings, also says that this type of attribution can help you think of the relationship among common website metrics and to your bottom line:
+Christina Kay, formerly the Vice President of Marketing at ResellerRatings, also says that this type of attribution can help you think of the relationship between common website metrics and your bottom line.

-"Tracking and measuring revenue in particular will help you think of your funnel and give a full view of your website’s goals.
-That’s because using revenue as an engagement metric combines a lot of the metrics mentioned above."
+"Tracking and measuring revenue, in particular, will help you think of your funnel and give a full view of your website’s goals.
+That’s because using revenue as an engagement metric combines a lot of the metrics mentioned above,” Kay says.

 How to Track Revenue Attribution